wrightmat/dnd-eberron/characters/Daneel Thornwaist.md

 His ghost is bound to a pocket watch (like a horcrux), which his body was still holding in its bloody hand.
 If the ghost moves more than 100 feet away from the pocket watch, then he disappears (and he can choose when to appear in the first place when within range of the pocket watch).

-Daneel was originally from Trolanport, the capital of Zilargo, and hopes to return there to see his family one last time.
+Daneel was originally from [[Trolanport]], the capital of Zilargo, and hopes to return there to see his family one last time.

 ### Development